 It is extremely important that you understand the differences clearly as they can be the driver for growth.
 Both the entities can benefit from each other with trust, handwork and understanding.
 Keep in mind that they should have a common goal and vision.

-Irrespective of the differences between the parties, it is true that both are codependent on each other and if they work on the relationship, both has plenty of opportunity to grow.
+Irrespective of the differences between the parties, it is true that both are codependent on each other and if they work on the relationship, both have plenty of opportunities to grow.